pallets/flask/docs/tutorial/packaging.rst

     pip install --editable .

-.. note:: The above installation command assumes that it is run within the
-    projects root directory, `flaskr/`.
-Also, the `editable` flag allows editing source code without having to reinstall the Flask app each time you make changes.
+The above installation command assumes that it is run within the projects root directory, `flaskr/`.
+The `editable` flag allows editing source code without having to reinstall the Flask app each time you make changes.
 The flaskr app is now installed in your virtualenv (see output of ``pip freeze``).

 With that out of the way, you should be able to start up the application.
 Do this with the following commands::